SenseNet/sncom-resources/_docs/tutorials/how-to-use-jwt-in-sn-client-js.md

 ### Authenticate the routing and updating the navbar
 We can continue with [authenticating our routing](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/securing-your-app/2).
 It's a common scenario to make frontend routes only available to registered users, and that's we're gonna do now.
 Our root component can be found at *./src/app.ts*, we will configure the routing there.
-We will make our existing **users** and **child-router** routes availale only for logged in users, create a Pipeline Step for checking login states and add a new route called **login**.
+We will make our existing **users** and **child-router** routes available only for logged in users, create a Pipeline Step for checking login states and add a new route called **login**.

 ```ts
 import { Aurelia, autoinject } from 'aurelia-framework';